Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Constructing CK-dual solutions

 \section{Constructing CK-dual solutions}

 We firstly discuss the form factor of ${\rm tr}(\phi^2)$.
 The starting point is to construct a set of trivalent graphs for the three-loop integrand.
 Each diagram contains four external legs: three on-shell legs $p_i$ and one off-shell leg $q$ associated to the operator.
-Following the empirical experience in known high-loop CK-dual solutions \cite{Bern:2012uf, Boels:2012ew,Yang:2016ear}, we exclude graphs with tadpole, bubble and triangle sub-graphs, unless the triangle is attached to the $q$-leg.
+Following the empirical experience from the known high-loop CK-dual solutions \cite{Bern:2012uf, Boels:2012ew,Yang:2016ear}, we exclude graphs with tadpole, bubble and triangle sub-graphs, unless the triangle is attached to the $q$-leg.
 We find that there are 29 trivalent topologies to consider, as shown in Fig.~\ref{fig:phi2tops}.

-Next we consider Jacobi relations for all four-point sub-graphs of these topologies, and it turns out that all graphs can be generated by two planar topologies shown in Fig.~\ref{fig:phi2master}, which we call master graphs.
-Once knowing the numerators of these two master graphs, all other numerators can be obtained via dual Jacobi relations \eqref{eq:dualJacobiLoop}.
+Next we consider Jacobi relations for all four-point sub-graphs of these topologies.
+It turns out that all topologies can be generated by two planar topologies shown in Fig.~\ref{fig:phi2master}, which are called master graphs.
+Once knowing the numerators of these two master graphs, all other numerators can be deduced via dual Jacobi relations \eqref{eq:dualJacobiLoop}.

-To construct ansatz for two planar master numerators, we find it convenient to use dual zone variables $x_i$, where \emph{i.e.}~$x_{a1}^2 = (x_a - x_{1})^2=l^2_a$, as shown in Fig.~\ref{fig:phi2master}.
-Based on the nice UV properties of ${\cal N}=4$ SYM and half-BPS operators, we impose minimal power-counting for loop momenta: a one-loop $n $-point sub-graph carries no more than $n-4 $ powers of the corresponding loop momentum \cite{Bern:2012uf}, with an exception that if the sub-graph is a one-loop form factor, the maximal power is $n-3$ \cite{Boels:2012ew}.
-Specifically, for $N_1$ of the first master in Fig.~\ref{fig:phi2master}, $x_a,x_c $ can appear at most once, so $(x^2_{ac})^1$ or $(x^2_{ai})^1 (x^2_{ci})^1$, with $i=1,2,3,4$, are allowed; whereas any term containing $x_b $ or containing more than one $x_a $ or $x_c $, such as $(x^2_{ac})^2,(x^2_{a1})^2 $, is forbidden.
+To construct ansatz for two planar master numerators, it is convenient to use zone variables $x_i$ \cite{Drummond:2006rz}, such as $x_{a1}^2 = (x_a - x_{1})^2=l^2_a$ shown in Fig.~\ref{fig:phi2master}.
+Based on the nice UV properties of ${\cal N}=4$ SYM and half-BPS operators, we impose the minimal power-counting condition for loop momenta: a one-loop $n $-point sub-graph carries no more than $n-4 $ powers of the corresponding loop momentum \cite{Bern:2012uf}, with an exception that if the sub-graph is a one-loop form factor, the maximal power is $n-3$ \cite{Boels:2012ew}.
+Specifically, for $N_1$ (the first master in Fig.~\ref{fig:phi2master}), $x_a,x_c $ can appear at most once, so $(x^2_{ac})^1$ or $(x^2_{ai})^1 (x^2_{ci})^1$, with $i=1,2,3,4$, are allowed; whereas terms containing $x_b $ or containing more than one $x_a$ or $x_c $, such as $(x^2_{ac})^2,(x^2_{a1})^2 $, are forbidden.
 For the other master numerator $N_2$, only $x_a$ can appear with maximal power 2, thus only $(x^2_{ai})^n$ with power $n=2,1,0 $ can appear.
-With these constraints, we obtain the ansatz as a linear combination of monomials of zone variables with overall dimension $[x^8]$, and two master numerators have 201 and 115 free parameters, respectively.
-Thus we get an ansatz of the full integrand with 316 parameters.
+With these constraints, we obtain an ansatz form as linear combinations of monomials of zone variables with an overall dimension $[x^8]$, and two master numerators have 201 and 115 free parameters respectively.
+Then we get an ansatz of the complete integrand with 316 parameters.